Q: What grades does the 3 Day Model offer?

 A: Northpoint is a private program offering homeschool classes to families, so we do not accept any state or federal funding.
 Because of this, we do not qualify to offer vouchers and do not provide financial assistance.
 Families can choose to pay tuition in full or utilize our quarterly or monthly payment plans, depending on their campus.

 Keep in mind that we consider our program to be a five day per week model with two-three in class days and two-three at home days.
 This makes our tuition very affordable compared to the pricing of traditional private schools.

 The other advantage to our separation from state and federal funding is that Northpoint is under no obligation to incorporate CRT, SEL or any other controversial curriculum into our model.
 We focus on high quality academics!

 Q: Are masks mandatory at Northpoint?

-A: For both of our campuses, masks are optional and up to parent discretion.
+A: Masks are optional and up to parent discretion.
 We continue to practice proper hand hygiene, frequent sanitization of high traffic areas and enforce strict policies on staying home when you are sick.
-Otherwise, we are not requiring masks or social distancing for the 2021-2022 school year.
+Otherwise, we are not requiring masks or social distancing for the 2022-2023 school year.

 Q: What if we decide to drop a class in the middle of the school year?